 Fürth

-Before you set off on your longest stage of today's tour, it is worth taking a detour into the city centre of Fürth to a fountain that is so very different from the one in Nuremberg.
-It is more playful than imposing, but no less beautiful.
+Before you set off on the longest stage of today's tour, it's worth making a detour to the centre of Fürth to see a fountain that is very different to the one in Nuremberg.
+More playful than imposing, but no less beautiful.

-So you cycle north through Gustavstraße, which is well worth seeing, into the city.
-Here, no two houses are alike, and colourful slate often covers up the half-timbering that was once frowned upon as old and rustic.
-Gustavstraße has been the centre of the gastronomy and pub scene since the 16th century and is a popular meeting place, especially in the evenings.
+You cycle northwards through Gustavstraße into the city centre, which is well worth seeing.
+Here, no two houses are alike, and colourful slate often conceals the half-timbered houses that were once frowned upon as old and rustic.
+Gustavstraße has been the centre of the restaurant and pub scene since the 16th century and is a popular meeting place, especially in the evenings.

-Shortly after the church of St. Michael appears on the right, turn left and pay a visit to the Gauklerbrunnen.
+Shortly after St Michael's Church appears on the right, turn left and pay a visit to the Gauklerbrunnen fountain.

-The Grüner Markt, where important trade routes ran, was the focal point in old Fürth.
-The historic facades that line it today date from the time after the almost complete destruction in the Thirty Years' War and go back to the 17th and 18th centuries.
+The Grüner Markt, where important trade routes ran, was the centre of old Fürth.
+The historic facades that line it today date back to the 17th and 18th centuries, after it was almost completely destroyed in the Thirty Years' War.

 In earlier times, Fürth's market square provided a stage for many artists who entertained their audiences here.
-The Franconian sculptor Harro Frey took this circumstance as the occasion for his Gauklerbrunnen, created in 2004.
-In the course of the elaborate redesign of the market square, he designed two groups of figures of acrobats and artists, which are connected by a water-bearing, stone channel.
+The Franconian sculptor Harro Frey took this fact as an opportunity to create his juggler's fountain in 2004.
+As part of the extensive redesign of the market square, he designed two groups of figures of acrobats and artists, which are connected by a water-bearing stone channel.

 Marktplatz